feng-li/movingknots/README.md

 Installation
 -------------

-The package could be installed as standard an R library by following the steps provided that `flutils` and `devtools` are installed.
+The package could be installed as a standard R library by following the steps, provided that `flutils` and `devtools` are installed.
 Assume the package folder is now cloned into folder `code/movingknots`.
 Now within R